Former Minnesota cop charged in shooting of Black motorist

 ———

 Bauer contributed from Madison, Wisconsin.
-Associated Press writers Doug Glass and Mohamed Ibrahim in Minneapolis; Tim Sullivan in Brooklyn Center; and Stephen Groves in Sioux Falls, South Dakota, contributed to this report.
+Associated Press writers Doug Glass and Mohamed Ibrahim in Minneapolis; Tim Sullivan in Brooklyn Center; Suman Naishadham in Phoenix and Stephen Groves in Sioux Falls, South Dakota, contributed to this report.

 ———